 Select “I agree” and click the “Submit” button when all is done.

-Check the Total Amount (minus shipping fees from seller) in your Declaration and make sure it is the same as your receipt or invoice!
+Check the Total Amount (DO NOT include shipping fees from seller) in your Declaration and make sure it is the same as your receipt or invoice!

 Note: If you have made a wrong declaration the local courier may not be able to help you with any claim so please double check your declaration.